gthau/hotkeys/README.md

 No. It's not possible to define a hotkey multiple times.
 Each hotkey has a description and a group, so it doesn't make sense assigning a hotkey to different actions.

+In case of registering duplicated hotkeys, the `addShortcut` and `addSequenceShortcut` methods return an `EMPTY` observable, allowing to detect duplicated hotkeys registration and execute custom logic.

 **Why am I not receiving any event?**

 If you've added a hotkey to a particular element of your DOM, make sure it's focusable.
 Otherwise, hotkeys cannot capture any keyboard event.